vrmiguel/buztd/README.md

-# `bustd`: Available memory or bust!
+# `buztd`: Available memory or bust!

-`bustd` is a lightweight process killer daemon for out-of-memory scenarios for Linux!
+`buztd` is a lightweight process killer daemon for out-of-memory scenarios for Linux!

 This particular project is a Zig version of the [original `bustd` project](https://github.com/vrmiguel/bustd).